RichardEsquivel/Computer-Architecture/ls8/README.md

 This is the workhorse function of the entire processor.
 It's the most difficult part to write.

-It needs to read the memory address that's stored in register `PC`, and store that result in `IR`, the _Instruction Register_.
+It needs to read the memory address that's stored in register `PC`, and store0 that result in `IR`, the _Instruction Register_.
 This can just be a local variable in `run()`.